Applications are invited for postdoctoral bursaries from candidates in any area of the Humanities and Social Sciences.

 - Only fully completed formal applications will be considered.
 It is the responsibility of each applicant to ensure that all documentation is complete, and that referees submit their reports to Edinburgh by the closing date.
 Candidates may like to submit a copy of any one article or publication that is thought to be specially relevant to the research proposal and Fellowship submission.
 It must be emphasised, however, that no such submitted publication will be returned to the candidate.

 - The Institute was established in 1969 by the then Faculty of Arts to promote enquiry of the highest standards in the Humanities, broadly conceived.
-It began to receive Fellows in 1970, and is now located as an independent institute within the College of Humanities and Social Science.
+It began to receive Fellows in 1970, and is now located as an independent institute within the College of Arts, Humanities and Social Sciences.
 Inter-departmental and inter-disciplinary study has always been encouraged.

 - Fellows must make the Institute their main place of work for the duration of the Fellowship.
 It is expected that Fellows will be in residence throughout the tenure of their Fellowship and will contribute fully to the life of the Institute during that time.
 Fellows give at least one seminar presentation during their tenure, and submit a report on their research at the end of their Fellowship.
 No regular teaching is required.